ankaAR/bestiario5e/_creatures/goristro.md

 hit_points: "310 (23d12+161)"
 armor_class: "19 (armadura natural)"
 condition_immunities: "Envenenado"
-damage_resistances: "cold, fire, lightning, bludgeoning, piercing, and slashing from nonmagical weapons"
+damage_resistances: "frío, fire, lightning, bludgeoning, piercing, and slashing from nonmagical weapons"
 ---

 ***Charge.*** If the goristro moves at least 15 feet straight toward a target and then hits it with a gore attack on the same turn, the target takes an extra 38 (7d10) puntos de daño perforante.
 If the target is a creature, it must succeed on a DC 21 Strength saving throw or be pushed up to 20 feet away and knocked prone.